-(concise descriptions of who, what, where, how long, budget; describes how problem was identified, how solution aligns to system and strategic priorities, resources such as staff time, administrative, activity sites, etc.).
+Concise descriptions of who, what, where, how long, budget; describes how the problem was identified, how the solution aligns to the system and strategic priorities, resources such as staff time, administrative, activity sites, etc.

-- Population (description of setting and necessary resources, characteristics of the participants, inclusion and exclusion criteria). - Project site (how site or practice is organized, services offered, current procedures, staffing patterns, etc., how will project manager interact with personnel and patients/clients/others). - SWOT and risk ranking/mitigation. - SMART Specific, Measurable, Attainable, Relevant, Time-Bound) Objectives. - Implementation plan (includes detailed description of intervention, quality improvement framework, implementation strategies, deliverables, and milestones). - Scope (what project will and will not address, resources, constraints, facilitators, and barriers that influence implementation and plan to overcome barriers or roadblocks). - Ethical considerations (PHI, HIPAA, human subjects, equitable care, diversity/equity/inclusion, compassionate care, determinants of health, data security access and safeguards). - Includes in appendices budget (as applicable) and timeline.
-Letter of support on letterhead required.
+- Project purpose (one-two sentences) - Population/setting/participants (description of setting and necessary resources, characteristics of the participants, inclusion, and exclusion criteria) - Project site (how the site or practice is organized, services offered, current procedures, staffing patterns, etc., how will project manager interact with personnel and patients/clients/others)

+- Key Stakeholders Identify agencies, departments, committees, units, and/or individuals needed to complete the project and/or those who will be affected by the project and strategies to gain buy-in, support, and sustainability.
+Describe key stakeholders' involvement - Patient /Family Engagement (as applicable) plan for integrating preferences/values and how diversity is addressed - SWOT and risk ranking/mitigation - SMART (Specific, Measurable, Attainable, Relevant, Time-Bound) Objectives - Scope (what project will and will not address, resources, constraints, facilitators, and barriers that influence implementation and plan to overcome barriers or roadblocks) - Ethical considerations (PHI, HIPAA, human subjects, equitable care, diversity/equity/inclusion, compassionate care, determinants of health, data security access, and safeguards) - Include in appendices budget (as applicable), timeline, and dated letter of support on letterhead required and signed by authorized signatory.